Freeport-McMoRan: Environmental record

 Based on 2014 data, the Political Economy Research Institute ranked Freeport-McMoRan 13th among corporations emitting airborne pollutants in the U.S. The ranking is based on emission quantities and toxicity.

+After discovery of uranium and sulfate in the groundwater, Cyprus Tohono Corporation provided North Komelik residents with bottled water until 2003.
+In 2003, two new supply wells were installed six miles south of the village.
+The mine used various mining methods to process ore into copper, and these methods required a mix of chemical fluids.
+Workers disposed of these chemicals in two areas downhill from the mine in unlined ponds.
+As a result, the liquid chemicals seeped into the ground below the disposal area and polluted a groundwater drinking source known as the "basin-fill aquifer".
+The Tohono O'odham Nation, where the mine is located relies heavily upon groundwater to meet drinking water needs.

-On October 15, 2009 the City of Blackwell filed suit against Freeport-McMoRan over the contamination caused by its Blackwell Zinc Smelter.
+On October 15, 2009, the City of Blackwell filed suit against Freeport-McMoRan over the contamination caused by its Blackwell Zinc Smelter.
 The city considered the contamination a nuisance, and alleged that 58 million pounds of toxic waste remained in the city, causing illness within its 7,200 residents.
 The City of Blackwell and Freeport settled for $54M in February 2010.
 In 2012, Freeport agreed to a $119M settlement with the residents.

-On April 2012, the U.S. Department of Justice announced that Freeport McMoran would pay $6.8M to settle federal and state charges pertaining to the toxic outflow from its Morenci mine in Arizona.
+In April 2012, the US Department of Justice announced that Freeport McMoran would pay $6.8 million to settle federal and state charges pertaining to the toxic outflow from its Morenci mine in Arizona.
 According to the complaint waters, soils, habitats, and birds were either injured or lost as a result of the dangerous substances.